 Sky Meadows State Park

-Join NOVAC for Astronomy Day at Sky Meadows State Park on May 31, 2014.
+Join NOVAC for Astronomy Day at Sky Meadows State Park on Saturday, May 16, 2015.
+Astronomy Day is a national event usually held in or around April to promote and share amateur astronomy.
 Come out at 3PM to observe the Sun!
 Stay until nightfall to see some planets and deep sky objects!
 Entrance to the park ends at 9pm no exceptions!

 Enjoy the wonderful views of the landscape and night sky from the flanks of the Blue Ridge Mountains.
 The program features solar observing through safe filters, telescopes to look at and look through when the stars come out, and presentations about astronomy and the night sky.

 Sky Meadows State Park charges $5 per vehicle for parking, but the event itself is completely free.
-NOVAC members are admitted free upon presentation of a membership card (available from the members-only section of the Web site.
-If you’re not a member but would like to become one, you can join the club online and print your membership card just a couple of minutes later.)
+NOVAC members are admitted free upon presentation of a membership card (available from the members-only section of the website).
+If you’re not a member but would like to become one, you can join the club online and print your membership card in only a few minutes.